t3chN0Mad/OpenXPBMS/README.md

 # Status : Early Development
 ## This repo has three main sections
 ### BMS
 Arduino sketch to run the actual BMS.
 At this point, it is in early stages on development.
 Full functionality for monitoring (1) battery has been implemented!
+CRC HAS NOW BEEN IMPLEMENTED!
+Please post feedback on use with multiple batteries!
-More to come soon.
 Hop over to [https://diysolarforum.com/threads/interfacing-with-valence-built-in-monitoring.2183/] for more information.
 ### PCB
 This directory now has a basic KiCad schematic showing how the modules should be connected together.
 In the future there will also be KiCad PCB design files in order to solder everything to one board.
 ### Utilities